MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/activate-azure.md

 >*Applies to: Azure Information Protection*

 Use these instructions if you want to activate the Azure Rights Management service (Azure RMS) from the Azure portal.
-This functionality is currently in preview.
+This activation method is currently in preview.

 1. If you haven't already done so, open a new browser window and sign in to the [Azure portal](https://portal.azure.com) as a security admin or global admin, and then navigate to the **Azure Information Protection** blade.